cgiffard/Vixen/README.md

 	in IE < 9, and never will.
 It does support a fallback handler!
 *	Don't polyfill.
 Leave captioning, format support, etc. up to external libraries.
 But at the same time:
+*	Support newer standards, if available in the browser.
 *	No dependencies!
 Just ES5.
-*	Support newer standards, if available in the browser.
+*	Accessibility!
+Every aspect of the application should be usable with a screen reader or assistive device.
+Colour-contrast adhered to in all aspects of the theme.
+Fully keyboard accessible.